deterministic-arts/DartsCLUUID/README.md

   of type `uuid`.
 The general format understood by this function is `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX` where each `X` is a hexadecimal digit.
 Optionally, the value may be enclosed in curly braces, i.e., `{XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX}`; note, that if the opening brace is present, the closing must be, too.
+The number of `X`es in the pattern is the maximum length; the function also accepts strings, where each group of `X`es is shorter.
+Note, that at least one digit is required per group.
+So, the following values result in the same UUID being produced by this function:

+   - `00000001-0002-0003-0004-000000000005`
+   - `1-2-3-4-5`

   If the value can be parsed, the function returns the UUID value.
 If an error is detected, the function returns `nil`.